wiedenmannk/media-app/README.md

-# Node.js with TypeScript, Express, EJS and TypeScript
+# Node.js with TypeScript, Angular, Express, EJS and TypeScript

 ## and SCSS Support